andrewthehan/etude.js/README.md

 - `Pitch` not being `Comparable`.
 However, `compareTo` was ported.
 - Complete alteration of utility methods.
 These were dependent on what was available in each respective language.
 - Lack of type checks due to the differences between Java and JavaScript as languages.
 However, static type checks are available if using [TypeScript](https://www.typescriptlang.org/).
 - Any whole number will not contain a decimal point when converted to a string (e.g. `1.0` will be converted to "1.0" in Java whereas `1.0` will be converted to "1" in JavaScript).
-This is relevant for Value.DOUBLE_WHOLE and Value.WHOLE.
+This is relevant for `Value.DOUBLE_WHOLE` and `Value.WHOLE`.
 - Small syntactical changes

   | Java                        | JavaScript         | Reason                                    |